AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Refinery tech cost: `700CU => 700CU 40RU`
 * Cost: `600CU => 640CU 60RU`

+### Sensors
+> *Production cruisers can be ambushed quite easily by enemy assault ships or AAV which can cause game ending damage because production cruisers don't have high enough movement speed to escape, and even if the PC itself doesn't die, the units coming out of them do.
+The extra vision range makes PCs able to preemptively move back.
+This also helps with vision for early game pushes.*

+* Sensors radius: `1000 => 1200`
+* Contact radius: `1250 => 1350`

 ### AA weapon
 > *DPS was rebalanced slightly to be lower on short and medium range but stronger on long range, an additional slight range increase is introduced in order to help mitigate early game air plays.
 This should ensure that air is a bit harder to control and will most likely be bleeding hitpoints when attempting to operate close to production cruisers.*